rethink121/GrabCaster.Framework/Readme.md

 GrabCaster connects any kind of technology, custom programs, operating system stacks, it works with any existing line of business applications such as Enterprise Resource Planning (ERP) systems, Warehouse Management Systems (WMS), hardware devices and more specialized vertical software.
 This flexibility allows it to work seamlessly and in almost all cases automatically with minimal implementation required.

 # Download and use GrabCaster
-You can find the last build and the tutorials in the [GrabCaster Site]http://grabcaster.io
+You can find the last build and the tutorials in the  [GrabCaster Site](http://grabcaster.io "GrabCaster Site").

 # Prepare the development environment
 use the Public branch and clone the repository.